-Today our guest is James David Dickson (/downi75), beat writer for The Detroit News.
+Today our guest is James Edwards III (/JLEdwardsIII), a Flint native and the Detroit Pistons beat writer for The Athletic.

 Pistons France : First of all, can you present yourself for our followers who don’t know you yet.
 A short presentation because obviously it’s not our main topic today.

 James Edwards : My name is James Edwards, and I cover the Detroit Pistons for The Athletic.
 I’m 28 and from Flint, Michigan.